jebrial/jebrial.github.io/content/posts/awesome-banana-bread.md

 ---
-title: "Awesome Banana Bread"
+title: "Awesome Banana Bread aka - Chocolate Chip Pecan Oat Bran Banana Bread"
 date: 2020-02-13T19:34:22-05:00
 draft: true
 ---

-### aka - Chocolate Chip Pecan Oat Bran Banana Bread

 What we put in our bodies matters more than anything.
-I work out a lot but I also have a sweet tooth.
 The main drive of posts like this are to inspire healthy eating alternatives to those frequent cravings(if you are like me).
 I wouldn't call this a low calorie recipe but it is nutritious.
 Complex carbs, high fiber, healthy monounsaturated fat, low sugar and low saturated fat.
 It is still a lot of calories but great a substitute for a chocolate chip cookie craving.
 A piece of this is even good before a run!

 Growing up and far into my adult life, my mom routinely made banana bread for our family.
 Typically, we finish the whole loaf before it cools.
 She did a few things to make it healthier: she used half whole wheat flour instead of all white flour, she substituted vegetable oil for butter, and she even cut the sugar down by half.